 On 6 October 2011, a set of tables showing NTS results by region, country and area type were published.
 These tables all have the table name format of nts99xx.

 It is necessary to combine survey year data together when producing NTS results for geographic areas below that of Great Britain due to small sample sizes.

-- In 2010, 80% of males and 66% of females held a full car driving licence.
-While the proportion of males holding a licence remained fairly stable since the early 1990’s, the proportion of females with a licence continued to increase.
+- 80% of males and 66% of females held a full car driving licence.
+While the proportion of males holding a licence remained fairly stable since the early 1990’s, the proportion of females with a licence continued to increase

-- Trips by car (as a driver or passenger) accounted for 64% of all trips made and 78% of distance travelled in 2010.
+- trips by car (as a driver or passenger) accounted for 64% of all trips made and 78% of distance travelled

-- Concessionary travel pass take-up in 2010 was 78% of those eligible.
+- concessionary travel pass take up was 78% of those eligible

 - average annual car mileage was estimated to be 8,430 miles